 |Paint, fading from switches, sockets

 If you cannot resolve a deposit deduction problem with your landlord, related to cleaning the property, then, you can open a free dispute resolution procedure under the protection scheme service that your landlord has opened.

-You can do that by submitting an online request in use one of the three approved TDP schemes in UK (check which one your landlord is using in your tenancy contract) :
+You can do that by submitting an online request and use one of the three approved TDP schemes in the UK (check which one your landlord is using in your tenancy contract) :

 If your landlord doesn’t agree to your refund claim, the custodial scheme holds the money until the dispute is resolved by the scheme’s dispute resolution service or by the court.

 Get a professional to take care of your end of tenancy cleaning.